-You don’t need a smartphone to manage your smart home if you have Brilliant Control

-While smartphones often serve as hubs for smart homes, Brilliant Control let you use simple touch and voice commands instead.
+The long-awaited Brilliant Control smart home panel is finally available

 Who needs a smartphone when you have a voice?
-Suggesting that the future of smart home control will center not on any device but rather on yourself is a new startup called Brilliant.
-Its flagship device, Brilliant Control, is branded as a “smart lighting solution that gives anyone in the house the ability to access music, climate, and other common smart home devices with just a simple touch or voice command — no smartphone required.”
-So put down your mobile and clear your throat — your voice is about to be heard.
+That’s the question posed by a new startup called Brilliant, which believes that the future of smart home control will center not on any device but rather on users.
+Its flagship device, Brilliant Control, is branded as a “smart lighting solution that gives anyone in the house the ability to access music, climate [controls], and other common smart home devices with just a simple touch or voice command — no smartphone required.”
+So put down your mobile and clear your throat — now that Brilliant Control is finally available to consumers, your voice is about to be heard.

 Promising easy installation that takes just minutes, the Brilliant Control comes with an intuitive touchscreen that serves as the hardware hub for your connected home.
 But don’t worry, you don’t have to use it.
 Rather, you can just talk to your home, and while it won’t talk back, it will certainly listen and respond.